 Let’s repeat that for emphasis: respect is key.
-Most professors don’t make a ton of money, unless they’re in the Ivy Leagues.
-They don’t get paid for publications, they have to work on committees without any extra pay, and many of the people who teach you are not even going to have full-time jobs (more than half of college courses are taught by part-time adjuncts).
+Most professors don’t make a ton of money unless they’re in the Ivy League.
+They don’t get paid for publications, they have to work on committees without any extra pay, and many of the people who teach you are not even going to have full-time jobs (more than half of the college courses are taught by part-time adjuncts).
 They do what they do because it makes them feel fulfilled, and respect is a big part of that.

 So until you get to know your professor, it’s a good idea to take a formal tone.
 It’s like this – being cautious and polite can’t hurt you, but starting out too familiarly (and risking insulting the professor) definitely can.
 Once you get to know your professor a little better, you’ll learn if they like a more comfortable, collegial relationship with their students, or a more formal, less close relationship.
 If you have the same professor multiple times over the years, you may grow into a more familiar relationship.